Updated: November 21, 2022

 “Are you looking at it as a little retreat?”
 Conroy asks.
 “We would want to know what you’d be thinking about doing in there—a craft, writing articles — so we can understand the space requirements.”

 5. Consider your tastes.
 Do you want something more traditional in style or something that’s more contemporary?
-Look to Pinterest for a bunch of ideas for inspiration.
+Is Joanna Gaines’ modern farmhouse style more your vibe?
+Will you need to add landscaping?
+Look to Pinterest for a bunch of decorating ideas for inspiration.

 7. Furnish on the cheap.
-Shop antique shops, thrift stores and flea markets to furnish your she shed on a budget.
+Search flea markets, antique shops, and thrift stores to furnish your she shed with unique finds on a budget.
+Even string lights would add an inexpensive but chic ambiance.

 8. Make it comfortable.
 Choose cozy furniture and add pillows, rugs and other textiles so you want to spend time there.
 Determine if you will need air conditioning or heating as well.